 17. Protection from kidnapping

-Kidnapping is becoming an almost daily activity that businessmen overseas have to face.
-In fact, before I was allowed to go to Canada until I completed a business survival course and they took out a 1 million dollar insurance policy on me to reimburse them if I died.
+Kidnapping is becoming an almost daily activity that businesspeople overseas have to face.
+Before I was allowed to go to Canada until I completed a business survival course and they took out a 1 million dollar insurance policy on me to reimburse them if I died.
 My family would receive nothing.
 This is such for corporate culture today.
 Instead of protecting their employees, make a profit on what would almost enviably happen if one wore a suit aboard.

 Here in the States, similar things are worried about by certain executes of a major bank that I worked at.